tiagodcosta/portfolio-v2/src/data/writing-game.md

 link: "http://tiagocosta.co/writing-game/"
 ---

-Co-developed an educational game about how to write business emails and memos
+Co-developed an educational game about how to write business emails and memos.
+Currently, this game is used in business classes at Northeastern Univertsity.